Preparing for Nursing Study

 - Attend CU for the entire academic year immediately prior to the start of the BSN cohort (at a minimum, fall and spring semesters).

 - Demonstrate evidence of good citizenship and responsibility while on campus.
 Recommendations from Concordia professors may be required.

 Continuation into the BSN cohort

-Pre-Nursing students will be notified in early spring of their sophomore year whether they have satisfactorily met the above criteria and can proceed with the Admit to Major process.
+Pre-nursing admit to major students will be notified in early spring of their admit to major application year at Concordia whether they have satisfactorily met the above criteria and can proceed with the Admit to Major process.

 Due to limited enrollment capacity, Concordia University Nursing Program reserves the right to make annual modifications to the above criteria as needed.
 Prospective applicants will be notified of any changes to the above policy.